 Care home with nursing, Care home without nursing

-Dementia, Diagnostic and/or screening services, Learning disabilities, Mental health conditions, Physical disabilities, Sensory impairments, Caring for adults under 65 yrs, Caring for adults over 65 yrs
+Accommodation for persons who require nursing or personal care, Dementia, Diagnostic and/or screening services, Learning disabilities, Mental health conditions, Physical disabilities, Sensory impairments, Treatment of disease, disorder or injury, Caring for adults under 65 yrs, Caring for adults over 65 yrs

 Local Authority Area